-- 1. Default name to be given the precompiled disc file (outname) is inname with the extension .f. - 2.
-There are OS-dependent defaults for the compiler and loader.
-In the example of precom.s listed above, there are two possible compiler options spelled out.
-The first (line 14, commented out) is the setting for full diagnostics and to enable dbx for f77 on SUNOS (AIX, LINUX).
-Line 15 (not commented out) gives the appropriate compiler options for full optimisation on SUNOS (AIX, LINUX). - 3.
+- 1. Default name for precompiled disc file (outname) is inname with extension .f. - 2.
 EDITOR is unable to interpret tab characters.
-For programmers who habitually use tabs in their source code, these should all be replaced manually with the appropriate number of blanks before attempting to preprocess it with EDITOR.

-4. Should the EDITOR precompiler detect any EDITOR syntax errors, EDITOR will insert an error message immediately following the offending statement in the precompiled file (with the .f extension).
+For programmers who habitually use tabs in their source code, these should all be replaced manually with the appropriate number of blanks before attempting to preprocess it with EDITOR. - 3.
+Should the EDITOR precompiler detect any EDITOR syntax errors, EDITOR will insert an error message immediately following the offending statement in the precompiled file (with the .f extension).
 Detection of error message will render the precompiled file unusable for compilation purposes, and may prevent additional passes through the code requested by the user (replacing namelists, for example).
 The user will be told that errors were detected and how to find them in the precompiled disc file.
 Once the errors are corrected in the master file, the user can attempt to precompile the file again.
-See §A for a description of the error messages generated by EDITOR.
+See §A for a description of the error messages generated by EDITOR. - 4.
+Incidentally, the following and very simplified script file (csh -v tod.s) precompiles the program tod in §2.1 to create tod.f.